 The Right to Challenge gives community groups, charities, parish and town councils, voluntary agencies and groups of two or more council employees (relevant bodies) the opportunity to express their interest in taking over a local council service where they think they can do it differently and better.

-More detailed information about the process can be viewed here but we urge any group with an interest in submitting an expression to contact us first for an informal discussion.
+More detailed information about the process can be viewed on our Community Right to Challenge page, but we urge any group with an interest in submitting an expression to contact us first for an informal discussion.

 For further information please read Understanding the Community Right to Challenge guide.